-As a rule, such royalty fees are eligible (during the project) if they relate to access rights granted before the start of the project, subject to the last sentence of the previous paragraph (partial eligibility), to the comments above relating to exclusivity, and to the basic eligibility criteria.
+In principle, such royalty fees (arising during the project) can be considered eligible if they relate to access rights granted before the start of the project, subject to the last sentence of the previous paragraph (partial eligibility), to the comments directly above relating to exclusivity, and to the basic eligibility criteria (Art.
+14.1 of ECGA).
 For access rights granted after the start of the project, eligibility will be assessed on a case-by-case basis.

-Licensing royalties received by a participant, as well as any other income resulting from the use of the foreground, are not considered a receipt of the project (Article II.17.b.ii of GA).
+Licensing royalties received by a participant, as well as any other income resulting from the use of the foreground, are not considered a receipt of the project (Article II.17.b.ii of ECGA).

-10. CONSORTIUM AGREEMENT
+11. CONSORTIUM AGREEMENT

-References: Article 24 RfP - Article II.2.4.c.ii of GA (Euratom: Article 23 RfP)
+References: Article 24 RfP - Article II.2.4.c.ii of ECGA (Euratom: Article 23 RfP)